Biden says Carter asked him to deliver his eulogy

-Former President Jimmy Carter has asked Joe Biden to deliver his eulogy following his death, the president said Monday.
+Former President Jimmy Carter, who remains in hospice care, has asked Joe Biden to deliver his eulogy following his death, the president said Monday.

 "He asked me to do his eulogy -- excuse me, I shouldn't say that," Biden told supporters during remarks at a fundraiser in Rancho Santa Fe, California, according to a pool report.